harryob2/trainingGrantApp/docs/database.md

 - For mileage travel mode: `distance_km` is required, `cost` is calculated automatically
 - For rail/flight travel modes: `cost` is required, `distance_km` is not used
 - Traveler must be either the trainer or one of the trainees from the form
+- **Concur claim number is required for all travel expenses** for financial tracking and reconciliation
 - Multiple travel expenses can be associated with a single training form

 **Relationships**: